Hollis-Brown/Hollis-Brown/README.md

 ### 💻 Hi there!
-I'm Hollis Brown, a student at Bay Valley Tech with a passion for Frontend, Backend, and Fullstack development.
-I enjoy expanding my skills in web development.
-Outside of coding, I have an interest in reading, delving into math, and exploring digital design.
+I'm Hollis Brown, a student at Bay Valley Tech with a passion for Frontend Web Development.
+Right now, I am learning intermediate JS and React.

 You can reach me at [LinkedIn](https://www.linkedin.com/in/hollis-brown-aaa854243/) or follow me on [Twitter](https://twitter.com/_misterFriend_).